mazimez/laravel-hands-on/README.md

 9. **Refining File Deletion for Posts**: To further enhance file management, a [PostObserver](app/Observers/PostObserver.php) is introduced.
 This observer ensures that associated files are deleted whenever a post is removed.

+## DIY (Do It Yourself)

+Here are some additional tasks you can undertake:

+- there may come a time when you don't want observer to perform any action when new resource gets `created/updated` etc. mainly in seeder since that data is just dummy data and we don't want to send mails when any dummy user gets created. you can find a way to somehow stop observer from observing(we will see it in next branch)
+- observer can sometime creates very interesting scenarios like if you create and observer for some resource and on the `created` method you create another resource of that same class then it can end up in an infinite loop. try to create this situation and see how you can overcome it.

 ## Note

 - Engage in comprehensive discussions with fellow developers by initiating new [discussions](https://github.com/mazimez/laravel-hands-on/discussions).